citp/privacy-policy-historical/v/va/val/valuecommerce.com.md

 Established: November 1, 2011
-Latest revision: March 28, 2012
+Latest revision: January 6, 2014
 Value Commerce Co., Ltd.
-Yoichi Iiizuka, Representative Director
+Jin Kagawa, Representative Director,
 President & CEO

 Inquiry section for matters concerning the protection of personal information:
 Please contact the following for any complaints, consultations, inquiries about disclosure and other matters in person, regarding the handling of personal information and the personal information protection management system.
 A prompt response will be provided appropriately.

 Personal Information Protection Administrator,
-General Manager of Legal and Credit Control Department,
+General Manager of Legal Department,
 Value Commerce Co., Ltd.
 6th Floor, Nihon Seimei Akasaka Building,
 1-19, Akasaka 8-chome, Minato-ku, Tokyo